ClickCease

 Many variables are in play regarding the amount of compensation you could recover.
 These include both economic and non-economic damages, such as:

-Generally, the amount of compensation you recover is linked directly to the impact that the vehicle accident and associated injuries have had on your life.
+Generally, the amount of compensation you recover is linked directly to the impact of the vehicle accident and associated injuries on your life.

 For example, if your injuries stop you from working in your chosen profession for the rest of your life, that must be accounted for.